birjj/csgo-vscripts/vip/README.md

 - **When VIP is Rescued, ResetVIP() resets his skin to default**

-    _This is noticeable by people outside the helicopter who are looking inside_
+    _This is noticeable by people outside the helicopter who are looking inside._
+    _Consider: Only ResetingVIP on very very round end OR at the begining of every round before anything else._

 - **Gamemode shouldn't work until warmup is over**